A0005/PowerShell-Fundamentals/Windows PowerShell [01] Introduction.md

 <img width="700" alt="cd Member PowerShell" src="https://user-images.githubusercontent.com/103763124/206526088-e25c69c7-af18-4bcf-93ce-c1b80fb93a89.png">
 <br />
 <br />
 6	- We can also use an Absolute Path which can be going from the very root of the file system or any dirve to a specific directory that you want.
-For example here will go back to the Users directory by typing "cd C:\Users"
+For example here we will go back to the Users directory by typing "cd C:\Users"
 <img width="700" alt="Absolute path in Powershell" src="https://user-images.githubusercontent.com/103763124/206527765-a476539c-1b3e-4b99-8ffd-5aa830d1c67b.png">
 <br />
 <br />